 Intune MAM supports two configurations:

 Intune MDM + MAM: IT administrators can only manage apps using MAM and app protection policies on devices that are enrolled with Intune mobile device management (MDM).
-To manage apps using MDM + MAM, customers should use the Intune console in the Azure portal at https://portal.azure.com.
+To manage apps using MDM + MAM, customers should use the Microsoft Endpoint Manager admin center.

 MAM without device enrollment: MAM without device enrollment, or MAM-WE, allows IT administrators to manage apps using MAM and app protection policies on devices not enrolled with Intune MDM.
 This means apps can be managed by Intune on devices enrolled with third-party EMM providers.
-To manage apps using MAM-WE, customers should use the Intune console in the Azure portal at https://portal.azure.com.
+To manage apps using MAM-WE, customers should use the Microsoft Endpoint Manager admin center.
 Also, apps can be managed by Intune on devices enrolled with third-party Enterprise Mobility Management (EMM) providers or not enrolled with an MDM at all.